Supporters of Christopher Dunn, Lamar Johnson, and Kevin Strickland rally at the Missouri capitol.

 Below, Linsey Davis of ABC News Live Prime talks with Christopher Dunn

 Why isn't innocence enough in Missouri?
-Every U.S. state has a process in place to release a proven innocent person – except Missouri.
+Every U.S. state has a process in place to release a proven innocent person, regardless of their sentence – except Missouri.

 A 2021 law gave Missouri prosecutors the power to address wrongful convictions in their jurisdiction.
 The Missouri Attorney General's (AG) office has vehemently opposed every prosecutorial attempt to correct these wrongs.
 Our state and the rest of the nation is left to wonder - why are Missouri prosecutors fighting each other rather than joining together in good faith to pursue just outcomes?